This Step: Get a Drivers License

 D) Take the Road Test

-With your required documents and fees in hand, head to your appointment five minutes early.
-Teens younger than 18 must be accompanied by a parent or legal guardian (or an adult appointed by your parent or legal guardian).
+With your required documents and fees in hand, head to your appointment a little bit early.
+Teens must be accompanied by a parent or legal guardian (or an adult appointed by your parent or legal guardian).

-The test consists of three segments you must pass in the following sequence: vehicle familiarization and safety inspection (not scored), a basic control skills test and an on-road driving test.
+The test consists of the following segments you must pass in the following sequence: vehicle familiarization and safety inspection (not scored), a basic control skills test and an on-road driving test.
 After you complete the road test, the examiner will give you feedback on your driving performance.

 Road Test Retakes